 So, depending on your budget, you may have to wait a bit longer to save up.
 But when you’re tightening those purse strings, it’s worth considering a particularly important long-term benefit of EVs – their lower running costs.
 Over time, this could balance out the extra expense of the initial purchase.

 EVs are becoming cheaper each year as new cars push existing models into a growing second-hand market.
-You can even find used EVs for less than £15,000 upfront or £200 per month on finance – you just won’t be eligible for government purchase grants.
-However, you can still get financial support to install a home charger as all fully electric vehicles are eligible.
+You can even find used EVs staring from under £10,000 upfront or £200 per month on finance.

 What are the running costs of an electric car?